-Queenstown is home to almost any kind of adventure, get your adrenliane pumping with a bungy jump, jet boat ride, horse trek or rafting adventure.
-Soak up the stunning scenery and relax with a spa treatment, gourmet food and wine or a leisurely round of golf.
+Queenstown is home to almost any kind of adventure, get your adrenaline pumping with a bungy jump, jet boat ride, horse trek or rafting adventure.
+Soak up the stunning scenery and relax with a spa treatment, gourmet food, and wine or a leisurely round of golf.

 Today you'll travel to the heart of Central Otago.
 Explore the vineyards of Gibbston Valley, visit historic Cromwell or discover old gold mining in Bannockburn.
 From Alexandra, there are three routes to Dunedin.
 The bus follows the fruit route through the orchards of Roxburgh.
 If you're self-driving, you can also head north to Ranfurly where you can choose to travel via Dunback, or via Middlemarch through the Rock and Pillar Range.

 Dunedin itself has been a student town since the 1870s when Otago University first opened.
 Today it contains a beautiful array of historic buildings, imposing churches, palatial homes and New Zealand's only castle.